Get insight into the days that help people confront their mortality and remember their loved ones

 Coming on the heels of Halloween, it may be common for major retailers and general

-According to Lea Ramsdell, professor of Spanish and Portuguese in the Department of Foreign Languages, the holiday is “a time to remember the dead, but it’s also a time to realize your mortality and not be afraid of it.”
+According to Lea Ramsdell, professor emerita of Spanish and Portuguese in the Department of Languages, Literatures and Cultures, the holiday is “a time to remember the dead, but it’s also a time to realize your mortality and not be afraid of it.”

-Ramsdell, who has “more of a personal interest” in Día Los Muertos as opposed to a scholarly interest on the topic, teaches TU students about the holiday and its traditions in "SPAN 408: Spanish in the Community," as well as in other classes she teaches, especially around this time of year.
+Ramsdell, who has “more of a personal interest” in Día de los Muertos as opposed to a scholarly interest on the topic, shares five things about the evolution and true meaning of Día de los Muertos:

 “I don’t think it would be considered cultural appropriation if someone wanted to make an ofrenda in their house to honor their ancestors.
 I do it because my parents are gone now, and my grandparents.
 I put my altar up for about a week and it is a reminder and understanding how my loved ones are still a part of me.”

 Patterson Park & Creative Alliance (3134 Eastern Avenue, Baltimore)

 Meet at Patterson Park at noon for a procession to the Creative Alliance, then enjoy dance performances, live music, a costume contest, art making and more.

 The National Museum of the American Latino presents an ofrenda and procession to honor and support the healing of the community of Uvalde, Texas.
 The muralist and altarist Frida Larios has been commissioned to create the ofrenda and a mural honoring those killed in the mass shooting at Rob Elementary School.